Rutland Weekend Television: Python influence

 Aside from the first appearance of the Rutles, the show features some surreal humour in the style associated with Monty Python.
 One sketch features the Lone Ranger (Idle) transformed into the Lone Accountant, with Innes as Tonto accidentally murdering holdup victims while trying to rescue them ("too many gin-and-tonic at lunch...
 You think it easy to be Indian and accountant?").
-Another scene features Gwen Taylor visiting the doctor to complain of her constantly changing costume and surroundings and being diagnosed with "bad continuity."
+Another scene features Gwen Taylor visiting the doctor to complain of her constantly changing costume and surroundings and being diagnosed with "bad continuity".
 The prescribed treatment is editing out two weeks of her life, after which she says she feels well, and a bit hungry... though her soundtrack is still off.
 She then becomes a victim of recurring film flashbacks, eventually disappearing back into her childhood.

 Innes subsequently created and starred in The Innes Book of Records, a pre-MTV show that wove together strange guests and music videos in a bewildering array of musical styles and visual styles.

-The premise of Rutland Weekend Television is very similar to that of the Canadian-US comedy series SCTV, but both shows were created independently around the same time in 1975 and 1976.
-Monty Python was aired on both Canadian and US TV in the early 1970s.
+The premise of Rutland Weekend Television is superficially similar to that of the Canadian comedy series Second City Television (SCTV), as both are comedic shows about a small independent low-budget TV network.
+However, the shows were created independently around the same time in 1975 and 1976, and neither show had been seen by the creators of the other at the time of their initial airings—and indeed, for years after.